celeritas-project/geant4-sandbox/README.md

 `$ ./main -p aux input.gdml`: Opens the gdml, prints auxiliary information.
 `$ ./main -v -o -n 100 input.gdml`: Opens the gdml, checks for overlaps, runs 100 events, and opens the GUI.
 Upon closing the GUI, the ROOT file is saved to disk.
-`$ ./main -n 100 input.gdml`: Opens the gdml, runs 100 events, saves the ROOT file to disk.
+`$ ./main -n 100 -f out.root input.gdml`: Opens the gdml, runs 100 events, saves the ROOT file to disk as "out.root".

 Extra files: